go-extras/go-kit/README.md

 ## Features
 - Package `must` offers a convenient approach for transforming a two-value function into a single-value function by throwing a panic if an error is returned as the second value in the original function.
+- Package `contextualjson` provides a JSON marshaler that allows specifying a context and custom handlers for the serialization of struct fields.

 ## Installation
 To use this module in your Go project, simply run the following command: